abetusk/scratch/notes/Skew-Approaches.md

 * Transform multiple plots so they align
 * Say it succinctly
 * Methodology is distinct from the goal
+* Go slow to go fast
+* You ain't gonna need it
+* Read the manual

 License
 ---